-William Jessup University fully participates in all educational benefits for veterans, including those related to the Chapter 33 Post 9/11 GI Bill, the Montgomery GI Bill and all other education benefits administered by the Federal Department of Veterans Affairs!
+William Jessup University fully participates in educational benefits for veterans, including those related to the Chapter 33 Post 9/11 GI Bill®, the Montgomery GI Bill® and other education benefits administered by the Federal Department of Veterans Affairs.

 |Eligibility:||Benefit eligibility is based on length of service as determined by the Application for Benefits (VA Form 22-1990).
 For full explanation of Yellow Ribbon Program, click here.|

 |Renewal:||Annually renewable.
 Student must maintain satisfactory academic progress as defined in the WJU catalog.|